Leave this site

 Witness Service are part of Citizens Advice umbrella and based in each court across the county.
 Witness Service provisions are accessed by the Victim and Witness Care Unit (VWCU) (see 3.3.1 below) prior to trial.
 Their volunteers provide:

 Witness Service - Outreach Scheme offers support to children through the court process to enable them to give best evidence.
-This service is offered by specifically trained volunteers who are able to meet with the child, often in their own home and offer age appropriate support to give them as much information as they require.
+This service is offered by specifically trained volunteers who are able to meet with the child, often in their own home and offer age-appropriate support to give them as much information as they require.
 This can include a pre-trial visit to the court to familiarise the child and to help alleviate some of the stress associated with appearing as a witness.

 3.2.12.
 Restorative Justice

 Restorative Justice (or RJ) brings those harmed by crime and those responsible for the harm into communication with each other, enabling everyone affected by a particular incident to play a part in repairing the harm and finding a positive way forward.
+Police must, where appropriate, offer or direct victims to information on Restorative Justice and how they can take part.

 Referrals can be made at any time of the Criminal Justice process, regardless of whether they have received a Community Resolution, any other out of court disposal, or charge.
 However, the Restorative Justice process cannot start until a case has been finalised.
 If a crime has not yet been dealt with by the CJ system, a referral can still be made; it will be monitored and once the CJ process has finished, the RJ process can proceed.